StemTBioinf/UNIX/index_free.md

 ### Sorting a BAM file using the blades

 When certain jobs are run such as sequence alignment they create temporary files which are then removed/merged before the final output files are made.
 WE DO NOT WANT TEMPORARY FILES BEING WRITTEN TO THE STORAGE SERVERS!
-It creates unwanted and slow network traffic, but rather we want these files to be created on the blades instead which is much faster.
+It creates unwanted and slow network traffic, but rather we want these files to be created on the blades where the computation is being run which is much faster.

 To send a job to the queue we need to make a SLURM script that tells the blades which programs to load and what to do on which files.
 In our example we are going to sort a small BAM file.
 To do this we will use the samtools program you learned how to load earlier.